tuananhavp/book-store-project/README.md

 <h1>Book Store Project</h1>
-I have made this model project with all the basic features of users such as viewing books, additional shopping carts, checking payments, and saving orders history.
-As for the admin, there are basic functions such as adding, repairing, deleting books
+I have made this model project using ReactJS, TallWind, NodeJS, Express, and MongoDB.
+This product has basic user features such as viewing books, additional shopping carts, checking payments, and saving order history.
+As for the admin, there are basic functions such as adding, repairing, and deleting books

 ---------------------------------------------------------------
 Here are some demo pictures: